iTwin/appui/CONTRIBUTING.md

 ### Writing Good Bug Reports and Feature Requests

-Please File a single issue per problem and feature request.
+Please file a single issue per problem and feature request.

 Refrain from adding your issue as a comment to an existing issue unless it's for the identical input.
 Many issues look similar, but have different causes.

-Please include the following information with each issue:
+Include the following information with each issue:

 - A short description of the issue with a clear title
 - Versions of relevant iTwin.js core and AppUI packages